-Although the predictions from our logit model match some aspects of the distribution (e.g., the peak of transition starts in the 1960s and 1970s), it misses the clustering of CBR transitions around the turn of the 20th century and the very large peak around the 1960s.
-These clusters of start dates suggest the presence of demographic contagion: the possibility that prior transitions by a country's neighbors may push forward its own demographic transition.
-We move now to study whether the data statistically support this reading of the evidence.
+Panel (b) of figure 8 plots the observed distribution of start dates (solid bars) across decades against the distribution generated by the model (empty bars).
+The model fails to generate the clustering of CBR transitions around the turn of the 20th century and the very large peak around the 1960s.
+These clusters of start dates suggest the presence of a demographic contagion: the possibility that prior transitions by a country's neighbors may push forward its demographic transition.
+Now, we will extend the model to study whether the data statistically support this reading of the evidence.